Von Willebrand disease: Type 1

 Type 1 VWD (40-80% of all VWD cases) is a quantitative defect which is heterozygous for the defective gene.
-It can arise from failure to secrete VWF into the circulation or from VWF being cleared more quickly than normal.
-Decreased levels of VWF are detected at 20-50% of normal, i.e. 20-50 IU.
+It arises from failure to secrete VWF into the circulation or, in the case of Type 1C, from VWF being cleared more quickly than normal.
+If VWF levels are greater than 50%, VWD can be ruled out.
+If VWF activity is below 30%, VWD is present.
+Patients with VWF activity between 0.30-0.50 IU/mL are classified based on their bleeding phenotype.
+If they have bleeding symptoms, they have VWD.
+If they have no bleeding, they are considered to have "Low VWF".

 Many patients are asymptomatic or may have mild symptoms and not have clearly impaired clotting, which might suggest a bleeding disorder.
-Often, the discovery of VWD occurs incidentally to other medical procedures requiring a blood work-up.
-Most cases of type 1 VWD are never diagnosed due to the asymptomatic or mild presentation of type I and most people usually end up leading a normal life free of complications, with many being unaware that they have the disorder.
+Often, the discovery of low VWF occurs incidentally to other medical procedures requiring a blood work-up.
+Most cases of low VWF are never diagnosed due to its asymptomatic or mild presentation, and most people with type I VWD end up leading a normal life free of complications, with many being unaware that they have the disorder.

 Trouble may, however, arise in some patients in the form of bleeding following surgery (including dental procedures), noticeable easy bruising, or menorrhagia (heavy menstrual periods).
 The minority of cases of type 1 may present with severe hemorrhagic symptoms.

+Type 1C

+Type 1C VWD indicates patients with quantitative deficiency due to an enhanced VWF clearance, accounting for ~15% to 20% of cases.
+Such patients may require VWF concentrate to treat/prevent bleeds.

 Type 2

 Type 2 VWD (15-50% of cases) is a qualitative defect and the bleeding tendency can vary between individuals.
 Four subtypes exist: 2A, 2B, 2M, and 2N.
 These subtypes depend on the presence and behavior of the underlying multimers.
+Type 2 VWD (other than 2N) features an activity-to-antigen ratio of less than 0.7.
+This ratio is obtained by dividing the VWF activity by the VWF antigen.

 Type 2A

-The ability of the qualitatively defective von Willebrand factors to coalesce and form large VWF multimers is impaired, resulting in decreased quantity of large VWF multimers and low RCoF activity.
-Only small multimer units are detected in the circulation. von Willebrand factor antigen (VWF:Ag) assay is low or normal.
+VWD Type 2A results from a loss-of-function mutation in von Willebrand factor (VWF), leading to reduced binding of VWF with Platelet GP1b receptors.
+This disorder follows an autosomal dominant inheritance pattern with only occasional cases following autosomal recessive pattern.
+It accounts for 10-15% of all VWD cases.
+It manifests with moderate to moderately severe bleeding.
+Diagnostic features of VWD Type 2A include greater reduction in VWF activity (measured by a functional assay) compared to VWF antigen (quantity).
+This results in a decreased VWF Activity to Antigen ratio.
+Additionally, high molecular weight multimers are either absent or very low on electrophoresis due to impaired multimer assembly or increased susceptibility to ADAMTS13 (a protease that cleaves VWF).
+Factor VIII activity can be normal or low.
+Ristocetin-induced platelet aggregation (RIPA) is typically low.